 Irresponsible purchasing is probably the most typical case of "jointly causing" an adverse impact and therefore rightly highlighted in the CSDDD as something for companies to pay close attention to.
-One-sided contracts that ignore the buyer's responsibility to prevent (or correct) adverse impacts-even those they contribute to via their purchasing practices-will likely be viewed as inappropriate for a few reasons.
-First, they fail to take the company's level of involvement in adverse impacts into account, as required by the CSDDD.41 Here again onecausing the adverse impact in combination with the acts or omissions of subsidiaries or business partners, including where the company substantially facilitates or incentivises a business partner to cause an adverse impact, that is, excluding minor or trivial contributions.")
+One-sided contracts that ignore the buyer's responsibility to prevent (or correct) adverse impacts--even those they contribute to via their purchasing practices--will likely be viewed as inappropriate for a few reasons.
+First, they fail to take the company's level of involvement in adverse impacts into account, as required by the CSDDD.
+Here again one-sided contracts create a legal fiction where only the supplier is responsible for adverse impacts, which renders invisible the buyer's own contributions to the problem(s).
+This fiction allows companies to contract their way out of responsibility for adverse impacts, even when it is clear that they contributed to the impacts.
+Second, such contracts clearly fail to ensure that "responsibilities are shared appropriately" as required by the CSDDD.
+Third, one-sided contracts undermine the effectiveness of the company's other due diligence measures: Only by including responsible purchasing commitments in the contracts will suppliers be able to rely on these commitments and have the security, stability, and the assurance they need to effectively participate in and support the in-scope company's due diligence process to prevent and address adverse impacts.